Derivations and Alberti representations: Structure of differentiability spaces

+and the result follows letting $\sigma\nearrow 1$ and $\varepsilon\searrow0$.
+We now show that (3) implies that $(X,\mu)$ is a $\sigma$-differentiability space.
+The first observation is that $\mu$ must be asymptotically doubling.
+Suppose the contrary, i.e.~that $\mu$ gave positive measure to a porous set $P$.
+Letting $f=d(\cdot,P)$ (i.e.~the distance function from $P$), we would find (using Lemma~\ref{lem:por_gap}) an $\alpha>0$ such that:

-and \cite[Thm.~2.148]{derivdiff} shows that $(K_\alpha, \mu\mrest K_\alpha)$ is a differentiability space. \end{proof} We now prove Theorem \ref{thm:diff_char2}. \begin{proof}[Proof of Theorem \ref{thm:diff_char2}] The characterization in terms of (1) is immediate because of Theorem \ref{thm:diff_char1}, in particular of \eqref{eq:diff=Lip_loc}.
-The characterization in terms of (2) follows from (1) and Theorem \ref{thm:weaver_fnorm_char}.
-The characterization in terms of (3) is an immediate consequence of (2). \end{proof} We now give an alternative proof of Theorem \ref{partialderivatives} which relies on Theorem \ref{thm:diff_char1}. \begin{proof}[Alternative proof of Theorem \ref{partialderivatives}] Let $(U,x)$ be an $n$-dimensional chart for the differentiability space $(X,\mu)$; then \eqref{eq:reverproof} shows that it is possible to find derivations $\{D_i\}_{i=1}^n\subset\wder\mu\mrest U.$ such that, for each $f\in\lipalg X.$, holds for $\mu\mrest U$-a.e.~$x$.
+Applying Lemma~\ref{lem:gap_flat_func} (as $\locnorm df,{\wform\mu.}.=0$ the assumption on the finite Assouad dimension is not needed) we are in a position to apply Theorem~\ref{lip_ind}.
+As the proof of Theorem~\ref{lip_ind} is quite technical, it has been deferred to Subsection \ref{subsec:constr-indep-lipsch}.
+Soon after that proof, in Remark~\ref{rem:liplipvio} we show how that argument actually produces a Lipschitz function $\psi$ where $\biglip\psi\ne\smllip\psi$ on a set of positive measure.
+This violates (3), and so we conclude that $\mu$ is asymptotically doubling.
+We can now apply Keith's Theorem~\ref{thm:keith} to conclude that $(X,\mu)$ is a $\sigma$-differentiability space: note that even though Keith worked with doubling measures\footnote{Keith also introduced a notion of ``chunky measure'', but later it became clear that asymptotically doubling measures provide the right setting}, his arguments easily generalize to asymptotically doubling measures (as usual, by taking a countable partition such that on each set one has control on the doubling constant).} \end{proof} We now give an alternative proof of Lemma~\ref{partialderivatives} which relies on Theorem~\ref{thm:diff_char1}. \begin{proof}[Alternative proof of Lemma~\ref{partialderivatives}] Let $(U,x)$ be an $n$-dimensional chart for the differentiability space $(X,\mu)$; then \eqref{eq:reverproof} shows that it is possible to find derivations $\{D_i\}_{i=1}^n\subset\wder\mu\mrest U.$ such that, for each $f\in\lipalg X.$, holds for $\mu\mrest U$-a.e.~$x$.
 We can then apply \cite[Lem.~6.20]{derivdiff} to conclude that the partial derivative operators $\frac{\partial}{\partial x^j}$ are derivations; note that even though in \cite{derivdiff} the measure $\mu$ is assumed doubling, this property of $\mu$ is used only to ensure that the Lebesgue's Differentiation Theorem holds for the measure $\mu$.
 However, the Lebesgue Differentiation Theorem holds for asymptotically doubling measures and so it is possible to apply the results in \cite{derivdiff}. \end{proof}